TheThirdOne/random-sorting/README.md

 *_Would prefer a better way to not go into this:_*
 A more complex attempt at composition could give a more rigorous and meaningful analysis, but that would be a somewhat involved process and may not make it any clearer.
-So for the sake of time, it will be ommited.
+So for the sake of time, it will be omitted.

 #### Connection to Array.Sort

 *_Very not happy with this section, may just omit it and leave it for the later section_*

-While it is less clear that Chrome's implementation involves a quicksort, there is definitely a evenness that is not apparrent in any other major sort, so Chrome must be using quicksort somehow.
-If you are unconvinced, don't worry I will have a more convinving argument as to why Chrome must be using Quick Sort later.
+While it is less clear that Chrome's implementation involves a quicksort, there is definitely a evenness that is not apparent in any other major sort, so Chrome must be using quicksort somehow.
+If you are unconvinced, don't worry I will have a more convincing argument as to why Chrome must be using Quick Sort later.

 ## Figuring out the implementations of Array.Sort